Adrian Valerin Cioanca

 “Miscommunication is the root cause of most problems” – undebatable on a human level it remains true at the cellular level.

 Hi there!
-This is Adrian and I have been a part of Clear Vision Research since March 2018 currently approaching the end of my PhD.
+This is Adrian and I have been a part of Clear Vision Research since March 2018.
 I graduated from my Bachelor of Advanced Science (1st class Honours) in 2017 then I worked for a year at the Save Sight Institute as a research associate.

 My primary research interests revolve around understanding how retinal cells communicate and investigating whether cellular miscommunication is a culprit in retinal degeneration.